khoparzi/khoparzi.github.io/_posts/2018-04-11-fat-finger-mayhem.md

 ---
 ## Announcing the first Algorave event in India!!!
 YAY!

-Next month I'm collaborating with Dhanya Pilo (Vj Decoy) for a creative coding workshop and performance in Bombay.
+In the month of May 2018 I'm collaborating with Dhanya Pilo (Vj Decoy) for a creative coding workshop and performance in Bombay.
 Please plug yourself in this form to book your place for the free event.

 [Google Forms Link](https://goo.gl/forms/A2FzZy24Lg8AAQ1Y2)